flybywiresim/docs/docs/beginner-guide/starting-the-aircraft.md

 This guide will assist you with starting your aircraft.
 This guide includes images as well to allow you to understand the locations of all buttons and switches.

 !!! warning "Disclaimer"
-    The level of detail in this guide is meant to get a FlyByWire A320neo beginner safely from the terminal to the runway hold short point.
+    The level of detail in this guide is meant to get a FlyByWire A320neo beginner starting the aircraft correctly.

     A *beginner* is defined as someone familiar with flying a GA aircraft or different types of airliners.
 Aviation terminology and know-how is